 While staying true to my convictions and firm beliefs that a person can work if the person wants to work and has the capacity to work, I need to understand the dichotomy between science and clinical practice is more imagined than real.

 If healthcare professionals submit conflicting reports on the same individual, I need to be able to resolve inconsistencies to better understand and appreciate the opinions offered.
 It is not my role to determine which opinion is correct.
 It is my role to utilize available information, provide a beneficial service, and make a sound vocational opinion regarding the individual’s strengths and weakness in relation to work capacity and employability.

 It’s rewarding when I can clarify a person’s sense of their own world of work.

 I strive to extend the value of FCEs in the litigation process.
 I am trained not only in understanding a client’s functional abilities at work, but at home and at leisure.
 Together, my knowledge with those of other experts, contributes to decisions about the economic losses, or damages, for which the person receives compensation.

 Thank you for reading this long post!
 I’m here to help attorneys like you help your client.
-Contact me at firstname.lastname@example.org and let me get to work for you!
+Please know I always search for a way to best express my vocational opinion.
+Contact me at firstname.lastname@example.org or 515-778-0634 and let me get to work for you!